 $18-21/hour*; 19 hours per week, including evening & weekend varied hours

-The New Haven Free Public Library is seeking a part-time librarian in our Young Minds and Family Learning Department.
+The New Haven Free Public Library is seeking part-time librarians in multiple departments.
 This position is an amazing opportunity for current librarians looking for extra experience or Library Science students nearing graduation who are interested in getting hands-on experience in a vibrant urban library setting.
 The City of New Haven and the New Haven Free Public Library has launched many Librarian’s careers from this position.
-This position is highly public-focused and requires weekend hours.

 Assignment in Young Minds & Family Learning (1 vacancy):